 We discovered that Cameron Pass is not difficult to cross when you approach it from the west.
 Most of the climb is so gradual that it almost feels level, and only the final two miles or so are steep.
 Along the way we passed scenic ranches and farms - the kinds of farms that show up on postcards.
 They looked wonderful today, but at an altitude of about 10,000 feet I wonder what it's like to live on these properties in the winter.

 We passed a KOA on the way up, but rather than stop there for food we continued on to the Coyote Café that we saw advertised along the road.
 Unfortunately, the Coyote Café recently closed down for good.
-We stopped at a Colorado State Forest visitor's center and ate what we had left for lunch — a few Powerbars, 2 granola bars, and a handful of peanuts.
+We stopped at a Colorado State Forest visitor's center and ate what we had left for lunch - a few Powerbars, 2 granola bars, and a handful of peanuts.
 The visitor's center had an interesting display that included a stuffed moose.
 Apparently this area (North Park) is the best place in Colorado to see moose since it has a herd of more than 500.
-We never saw live moose, though we did see a group of mountain goats later in the day.
+We never saw live moose, though we did see a group of bighorn sheep later in the day.
 They were crossing the road and jumped out of the way when they saw us approaching.

 Michael on highway 14 on the way up to Cameron Pass.